Skip to content

 Contractor payments & 1099 handling

 Gusto wins decisively.
-Treats 1099 contractors as first-class entities: contractor-only onboarding workflows, contractor-only payment runs (without paying for full payroll seats), automatic 1099-NEC filing at year-end, clean W-2/1099 separation in reporting.
-QuickBooks Payroll handles contractors as a secondary feature — workflows less polished, 1099 generation requires additional setup.
+It treats 1099 contractors as first-class entities: contractor-only onboarding workflows, contractor-only payment runs (without paying for full payroll seats), automatic 1099-NEC filing at year-end, and clean W-2/1099 separation in reporting.
+QuickBooks Payroll handles contractors as a secondary feature — payments work, but the workflows are less polished and 1099 generation requires additional setup.
 Edge: Gusto, often the decisive factor for contractor-heavy businesses.

 05